Tow Law Millennium Primary School

 Communication and interaction

-• Speech and Language Link Assessment
+• Let’s talk – Speech and Language technician assessment

 • Speech Therapy Assessments – which may focus on sound production, language understanding, or other relevant assessments of your child’s needs